ShanaySharif/Object-Oriented-project/README.md

  Describe Pizza()

 Test: "It should return a Pizza object with three properties for toppings "
-code: const myPizza = new Pizza (["pineapple", "olives", "jalapeno"], "large");
-code
+code: let toppings = [];
 Expected Output: 'pineapple olives jalapeno'

-Test: "it should return the pizza price
+Test: "it should return the pizza price'
 code: const myPizza = new Pizza (["pineapple", "olives", "jalapeno"], "large");
 code: getPrice(myPizza);
-Expected Output: "cheese, pineapple, olives, jalapeno large with tomato sauce"

-Test:
-code:
-Expected Output:
+Expected Output: "13.45"

 ### Known Bugs
+- No known bugs.

 ### License
 MIT